 Skip to Content

-Inside RMS Queen Mary’s Swimming Pool – Real Photos, Design, and Deaths
+RMS Queen Mary’s Swimming Pool – Real Photos, Design Features – and Deaths!

-If you’ve ever looked into the history of the famous ocean liner the Queen Mary, you may be wondering if the ship had a swimming pool.
+If you’ve ever looked into the history of the famous ocean liner, the Queen Mary, you may wonder if the ship had a swimming pool.
 Modern cruise ships usually have multiple.

 The Queen Mary was incredibly modern by ship standards when she launched in 1934.
-She had many amenities onboard that are very similar to modern ships.
+She had many amenities onboard that were very similar to modern cruise ships.

-I have stayed on the Queen Mary since she has been converted into a hotel.
+I have stayed onboard the Queen Mary, as she has been converted into a hotel.
 There is no pool on the ship available for guests to currently use.

 Did The Queen Mary Have a Pool?